dotMorten/IoTivityDotNet/BuildInstructions.md

 Install 7-ZIP (build script is set for the x64 version, so install that, or update path in build script)

 From a command prompt execute `\Dependencies\BuildIotivity.cmd` The first build you might be asked to pull more repos.
-Just run the git command you're told to clone, then rerun the `BuildIotivity` script
+Just run the git command you're told to clone, then rerun the `BuildIotivity` script.
+If the script fails, double-check the `SET PATH` part is setting the right paths for the installed dependencies (in case you didn't use defaults).

 Once built, you can open, build and run `\src\IotivityDotNet.sln`